nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![](https://github.com/TYS0n1/tp/blob/team-Branch2/docs/diagrams/ChangeModeCommand%20seq%20dia.png?raw=true) <br/><br/>

-Step 1.
-When the App gets a command from the user to change modes, a new ChangeModeCommand object is created.
+1. When the App gets a command from the user to change modes, a new ChangeModeCommand object is created.

-Step 2.
-The ChangeModeCommand passes the command through getModeFromCommand() function to decode the mode the user wishes to change to.
+2. The ChangeModeCommand passes the command through getModeFromCommand() function to decode the mode the user wishes to change to.

-Step 3.
-The App now executes the command and changes to the respective mode.
+3. The App now executes the command and changes to the respective mode.
 If an invalid mode was given by the user or if the input field was empty, the execute function throws an exception and tells the user valid modes for the App.

 The following activity diagram summarizes what happens when a user executes a new command: